International Activities Related to Pesticides

 United States - Canada Regulatory Cooperation Council

-The US – Canada Regulatory Cooperation Council (RCC) was initiated in 2011 to promote economic growth, job creation, and benefits to consumers and businesses through increased regulatory transparency and coordination.
-Under the RCC, EPA’s Office of Pesticide Programs (OPP) will continue to work with Health Canada’s Pest Management Regulatory Agency on a variety of projects including joint pesticide reviews, work sharing and development of information technology solutions for applicants to facilitate work flow and the processing of pest control product applications submitted to both countries.
-The RCC MOU between Canada and the United States was renewed in 2018.
+The U.S. – Canada Regulatory Cooperation Council (RCC) was initiated in 2011 to promote economic growth, job creation, and benefits to consumers and businesses through increased regulatory transparency and coordination.
+Under the RCC, the EPA’s Office of Chemical Safety and Pollution Prevention (OCSPP) will continue to work with Health Canada’s Pest Management Regulatory Agency (PMRA) on a variety of projects.
+These projects include joint pesticide reviews, work sharing, and development of information technology solutions for applicants to facilitate work flow and the processing of pest control product applications submitted to both countries.
+The Memorandum of Understanding between Canada and the United States was renewed in 2018, and the U.S.’s and Canada shared commitment to regulatory cooperation has been reaffirmed as recently as of 2024.
 More information about the US – Canada Regulatory Cooperation Council.

 RCC areas of collaboration include: